INPUT TAX CREDIT UNDER GST

 3. GSTR Sahaj return

-Invoices uploaded will be auto-populated in annexure for inward supplies of the recipient on a real time basis, and the same can be viewed by the recipient in the “ viewing facility” on the portal.
-Any action against the invoice can be taken after 10th of the next week under “viewing facility”
+The system will auto-populate the uploaded invoices in the annexure for the recipient’s inward supplies on a real time basis, and the recipient can view them in the “viewing facility” on the portal.
+You can take any action against the invoice after the 10th of the next week under “viewing facility.”
+Once the recipient accepts the invoices, you cannot effect any changes thereafter.

 To claim input tax credit under GST a person must: